CodeRetreatNL/genesis/README.md

 # CodeRetreat.nl Genesis

 This repository contains starting templastes for different languages and testing frameworks to quickly get you going.

+Is your favourite missing?
+Please fork this repository, add it and send a pull request!

 ## Languages and Frameworks